-Autumn Term 2 (2017) - 'Explorers of the Dark'
+Autumn Term 2 (2017) - Explorers of the dark

-Autumn Term 1 (2017) - 'Celebrating Being Us'
+Autumn Term 1 (2017) - Celebrating being us

-Still to Come
+Still to come

-Summer Term 6 (2018) - Off We Go...
+Summer Term 6 (2018) - Off we go...

 Terms 1 & 2

 We started the term learning about ourselves and getting to know each other.
 We then looked at the seasons and all the changes we could see around us linked to Autumn.
 We went on an Autumn walk and enjoyed looking for different coloured leaves, berries and other signs of Autumn.
 We collected leaves and then used our senses to explore and describe them.